 Supporting Yazidis on their return to their ancestral land

-HOME is an online photo exhibition dedicated to providing assistance to the returning Yazidi families as they resettle back into their homes in Sinjar.
-These families faced forced displacement due to the genocidal campaign perpetrated by the so-called 'Islamic State' group against them in August 2014.
+HOME began as an online fundraising photo exhibition and has since grown into a dedicated humanitarian effort to support returning Yazidi (Êzidi) families as they resettle in Sinjar by rebuilding and restoring their homes.
+These families were forcibly displaced during the genocidal campaign perpetrated by the so-called 'Islamic State' in August 2014.

 HOME